edlau2/Tampermonkey/README.md

 There is also an option to automatically open the NPC's profile at level IV in a new tab - the Attack page.

-This has been tested on PC's and Mac's, but since I'm using a Mac, mostly on a MAc.
+This has been tested on PC's and Mac's, but since I'm using a Mac, mostly on a Mac.

 This extension requires you to enter your API key in the Options dialog.
 If not entered, the Options dialog will open automatically when run.

 There is a warning Idisplays as an error) about an synchronous call, this can be ignored.
 I will address this later, given time.
 Async is partially implemented but still in alpha, so not enabled at this time.

+I have re-written this to use the YATA API, but the most recent version (1.6.3) has not been uploaded yet.

 # Third Party Extensions